Things I learned about visual design

 41. Variety is interesting.

 42. The more elements you add, the harder visual design becomes.
-Every element you add adds many more visual relationships.
+Every element you add creates many more visual relationships.

 43. Good typography, layout, and colour can take you most of the way there.